skhoroshavin/pixel-tools/README.md

 This command will:
 1. Recursively scan all `.tmx` files in the source folder
 2. Generate optimized output in the destination folder:
-    - JSON tilemaps (compatible with Phaser.io engine)
+    - JSON tilemaps and atlas mappings (compatible with Phaser.io engine)
-    - Optimized sprite atlases
-    - Compressed PNG files with only used tiles
+    - Compressed PNG files with only used tiles and sprites

 Example input and output structures:
 ```